JS Kaga: In popular culture

 Kagas mascot is the personification of her World War II-era predecessor in Kantai Collection, where she is one of the most popular characters of the franchise.
 It began when Kadokawa Games shared official art on Twitter, depicting 1928 Kaga's Kantai Collection counterpart holding a scale model of the new Kaga the day after she was launched.
 It then continued when Kaga participated in the Indo Southeast Asia Deployment (ISEAD) exercise in 2018.
 Upon her return to Kure, Kantai Collection provided new art of their personification of Kaga wearing the new ship's insignia, with her rigging updated to match that of the new ship and featuring helicopters instead of World War II aircraft.

 Kaga is also featured in the Marvel Cinematic Universe film Captain America: Brave New World as part of the Japanese fleet contesting Celestial Island.
-She was the target of a brainwashed US Navy pilot's kamikaze run when his F/A-18 runs out of missiles, and is saved by the titular Captain America, Sam Wilson.
+She is the target of a brainwashed US Navy pilot's kamikaze run when his F/A-18 runs out of missiles, and is saved by the titular Captain America, Sam Wilson.